Late Francoism: New government and assassination of Carrero Blanco

-Carrero increasingly aligned himself with the "hardline" faction of Francoism, as demonstrated by articles he published under a pseudonym, wherein he assailed those advocating for political associations, even if confined "within" the Movement.
-In his inaugural address, Carrero reaffirmed the new government’s commitment to "immobilism" by declaring: "If I were to summarize in a single word the action plan the government intends to follow, I would simply say: continue."
-Among the ministers appointed by Carrero was Julio Rodríguez Martínez, entrusted with the Education portfolio.
-His initial decree mandated that the university term commence in January rather than September, as per tradition (this measure was facetiously termed the "Julian calendar" in recognition of its proponent).
-Around this period, former minister Manuel Fraga Iribarne visited Franco prior to assuming the role of Spanish ambassador to the United Kingdom in London, observing that Franco appeared "increasingly detached from the vital capacities required by his great responsibility."
-Concurrently, coinciding with the new government’s inauguration, a grave labor dispute erupted in Pamplona, instigated by the clandestine "workers' commissions," precipitating a confrontation with the Church.
-A strike was proclaimed in solidarity with employees dismissed from Motor Ibérica, also demanding trade union freedom.
-The strikers fortified themselves within the Church of El Salvador, and the Bishop of Pamplona declined to permit police eviction, even supplying sustenance to the entrenched workers through Cáritas.
-Within days, Motor Ibérica was compelled to concede terms to terminate the strike.
-This episode was interpreted as "a defeat for the system.
-It afforded the ecclesiastical hierarchy an opportunity to demonstrate that it too favored trade union freedom."
+Carrero increasingly aligned with the regime's "hardline" faction, publishing pseudonymous articles criticizing advocates of political associations, even within the Movement.
+In his inaugural address, he emphasized continuity: "If I were to summarize in a single word the action plan the government intends to follow, I would simply say: continue."
+Among Carrero's ministers, Julio Rodríguez Martínez oversaw Education and implemented a decree moving the university term to January instead of September, dubbed the "Julian calendar".
+Former minister Manuel Fraga Iribarne, visiting Franco before assuming his ambassadorship to the United Kingdom, observed that the dictator appeared "increasingly detached from the vital capacities required by his great responsibility."
+Concurrently, a labor dispute erupted in Pamplona, led by clandestine workers' commissions in solidarity with dismissed Motor Ibérica employees and demanding trade union freedom.
+Strikers occupied the Church of El Salvador, and the local bishop refused police eviction, supplying sustenance through Cáritas.
+Within days, Motor Ibérica conceded to strike demands.
+The episode was seen as a systemic defeat, demonstrating the Church's willingness to support trade union freedom."